-In this paper, we present a highly contiguous and complete Eurasian minnow, Phoxinus phoxinus, genome achieved by combining Pacbio Hifi reads and Hi-C data, along with comprehensive repeats and gene annotation.
+In this paper, we present a highly contiguous and complete genome assembly for the Eurasian minnow, Phoxinus phoxinus, achieved by combining Pacbio Hifi reads and Hi-C data, along with a comprehensive repeats and gene annotation.
 Demographic history analysis and high observed heterozygosity seem to suggest substantial population and individual diversity, respectively.
 While the identified diversity could pose a challenge for a collapsed assembly, our phased genome enables a more accurate depiction of intra-individual variation.
 Consequently, we anticipate this genome will prove an invaluable resource for forthcoming research investigating the intricate taxonomic and demographic complexities of the Phoxinus genus.
 For future studies, it will be of great importance to determine the genetic identity of the Phoxinus spp. studied before associating natural history traits with the species name.
 Similarly, a comprehensive understanding of the behaviour of Eurasian Minnows requires tracing the possible genetic lineages in historical literature, in order to obtain a clearer picture.

 Acknowledgments